hieuvoquang87/vnstock-api/memory-bank/progress.md

 - Need to design database schema for historical data
 - Serverless cold start times may be an issue with Python
 - Need to evaluate cost implications of serverless deployment
+- Documentation synchronization with code will require careful management

 ## Metrics and Goals